deltaswapio/deltaswap/deltachain/design/roadmap.md

 ## Basic Functionality

-This category contains the critical features which allow Wormhole Chain to produce blocks, and for downstream functions to exist.
+This category contains the critical features which allow Deltaswap Chain to produce blocks, and for downstream functions to exist.

 ### Proof of Authority Block Production

-The 19 Phylaxs of the current Wormhole Network will also serve as the 19 validators for the Wormhole Chain.
-Furthermore, new Phylaxs must be able to register as validators on the Wormhole Chain, so that the Phylax Set Upgrade VAAs can be submitted in a Wormhole Chain transaction to change its validator set, akin to the process on other chains.
+The 19 Phylaxs of the current Deltaswap Network will also serve as the 19 validators for the Deltaswap Chain.
+Furthermore, new Phylaxs must be able to register as validators on the Deltaswap Chain, so that the Phylax Set Upgrade VAAs can be submitted in a Deltaswap Chain transaction to change its validator set, akin to the process on other chains.

 ### Core Bridge and Token Bridge

-Wormhole Chain will contain critical functions for the Wormhole network, but it will also be another connected chain to the network.
-As such it will need an implementation of the Wormhole Core Bridge and Token Bridge.
+Deltaswap Chain will contain critical functions for the Deltaswap network, but it will also be another connected chain to the network.
+As such it will need an implementation of the Deltaswap Core Bridge and Token Bridge.

 ## Accounting